 Changes to the Affordable Care Act enabled more individuals to be eligible for the Oregon Health Plan.
 We are embracing these changes and utilizing this opportunity to enhance our service program and delivery system.
 It is more important now, than ever, to collaborate with partnering agencies, Schools, Public Health, Community Corrections, Hospital, Primary Health Care Homes, HHS/DHS and Law Enforcement.
 We are working with several agency partners and the CCOs to develop an integrated Primary Care and Behavioral Health Care within the Clinics with the objective of defragmenting the system and improving outcomes for individuals needing our services.
 To further this goal, we are embedding a Mental Health Counselor in the Schools and offering co-occurring services to individuals needing both the mental health and addictions substance abuse services.

 On July 1, 2014 New Directions Northwest Inc. was granted the contract from Baker County to become the new Community Mental Health Program (CMHP).
-NDN has multiple programs: Baker House Men's Residential Treatment, Baker House Women's Residential Treatment, Recovery Village for parents and child, Powder River Correctional Facility Alternative Incarceration Program, Outpatient Based Opioid Treatment, Medicated Assisted Treatment, and the Community Developmental Disabilities Program.
+NDN has multiple programs: Baker House Men's Residential Treatment, Baker House Women's Residential Treatment, Recovery Village Center, Powder River Correctional Facility Alternative Incarceration Program, Outpatient Based Opioid Treatment, Medicated Assisted Treatment, and the Community Developmental Disabilities Program.